pmb-mo2/mo2-rog-chakram/README.md

 - Adjust the deadzone size
 - Customize sector boundaries
 - Change key mappings
+- Configure adaptive control settings
+- Toggle combat mode features
+- Adjust alternative mode settings
 - Modify visualization settings

 All settings are saved to `~/.chakram_controller/config.json` and will be loaded automatically when you start the application.

+### Training Mode

+The application includes a training mode to help you practice using the controller effectively:

+- **Random Targets Exercise**: Practice hitting randomly appearing sectors
+- **Circle Targets Exercise**: Practice precision control with moving targets

+To activate training mode, press:
+- `T` to start the sector training mode
+- `Y` to start the precision circle training mode
+- `1-5` to change difficulty levels (1=Easy, 5=Master)

+Training mode helps you build muscle memory for quick and accurate attacks in the game.

 ### Headless Mode